QAandBioNLP/BioNLP-BB3/README.md

 A dictionary is provided for bacteria.

-dict/bacteria_names.tsv
+* dict/bacteria_names.tsv
-dict/bacteria_entities.tsv
+* dict/bacteria_entities.tsv
-dict/bacteria_stopwords.tsv
+* dict/bacteria_stopwords.tsv
-dict/bacteria_groups.tsv
+* dict/bacteria_groups.tsv
-dict/bacteria_genus
+* dict/bacteria_genus

+A dictionary is now also provided for habitats.

+* dict/habitat_names.tsv
+* dict/habitat_entities.tsv
+* dict/habitat_stopwords.tsv

+All the dictionary files are shipped gzipped.

 ## Output

 Under documents, this distribution also contains the precalculated output files for BioNLP BB3 Entity categorization training and dev sets.

-documents/*/*.a1.a2 predicted output
+* documents/*/*.a1.a2 predicted output

-documents/*/*.FN False negatives, according to manual annotations documents/*/*.FP False positives documents/*/*.OL Overlaps -- these would be true positives if the boundaries didn't matter, otherwise each counts as one false negative and one false positive documents/*/*.NM Normalization errors -- these would be true positives if the normalization didn't matter, otherwise each counts as one false negative and one false positive documents/*/*.TP True positives
+* documents/*/*.FN False negatives, according to manual annotations
+* documents/*/*.FP False positives
+* documents/*/*.OL Overlaps -- these would be true positives if the boundaries didn't matter, otherwise each counts as one false negative and one false positive
+* documents/*/*.NM Normalization errors -- these would be true positives if the normalization didn't matter, otherwise each counts as one false negative and one false positive

-documents/BioNLP-ST-2016_BB-cat+ner_train/EVAL_train -- summary of performance on the training set documents/BioNLP-ST-2016_BB-cat+ner_dev/EVAL_dev -- summary of performance on the dev set
+* documents/*/*.TP True positives

 ## Install